-For years Crater Lake, Oregon has been on my list of Places I Want To See.
+Crater Lake, Oregon, was a place I wanted to see since I first read about it, in a book when I was a kid.
 On top of that, as an amateur geologist I'm interested in volcanoes and volcanic geology.
 Well, if you want to see volcanoes and young volcanic landscapes in the US, you head for the Cascades Range in the Pacific Northwest.
 When I found that the World Science Fiction Convention for 2002 was being held in San Jose, CA, and that San Jose isn't all that far from Lassen Peak, the south end of the Cascades, the conclusion seemed obvious.

 So after spending Labor Day weekend at Worldcon, I used the next five days to do a driving tour of the southern Cascades Range, from San Jose to Mount St. Helens.
 Along the way I stopped at Lassen Peak National Park, Mount Shasta, Lava Beds National Monument, Crater Lake, and Mount St Helens National Volcano Monument.
 On this first day, I drove north from San Jose to Red Bluff CA, then spent the afternoon in Lassen National Park, home to Lassen Peak and a swarm of other volcanic landforms.

 - Lassen Peak